axone-protocol/axoned/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg?style=for-the-badge)](https://github.com/axone-protocol/.github/blob/main/CODE_OF_CONDUCT.md)
 [![license](https://img.shields.io/github/license/axone-protocol/axoned.svg?label=License&style=for-the-badge)](https://opensource.org/licenses/Apache-2.0)

-> `AXONE` is a public [dPoS](https://en.bitcoinwiki.org/wiki/DPoS) layer 1 specifically designed to enable communities to trustlessly share data, algorithms and resources to build the Dataverse - An open world where everybody can create or participate in custom ecosystems (with common governance mechanisms, sharing rules, business models...) to build a new generation of dApps way beyond Decentralized Finance.
+> `Axone` is a public [dPoS](https://en.bitcoinwiki.org/wiki/DPoS) layer 1 specifically designed for connecting, sharing, and monetizing any resources in the AI stack.
+It is an open network dedicated to collaborative AI workflow management that is universally compatible with any data, model, or infrastructure.
+Data, algorithms, storage, compute, APIs...
+Anything on-chain and off-chain can be shared.

 ## The protocol

-`axoned` is the node of the [AXONE](https://axone.xyz) network built on the [Cosmos SDK] 💫 & [Tendermint] consensus, and designed to become a hub of incentivized data providers, developers, data scientists & users collaborating to generate value from data and algorithms.
+`axoned` is the node of the [AXONE](https://axone.xyz) network built on the [Cosmos SDK] 💫 & [Tendermint] consensus, which allows companies & individuals to define on-chain rules, share any off-chain resources & create a new generation of applications on top of them.

 Read more in the [introduction blog post](https://blog.axone.xyz/).
 For a high-level overview of the AXONE protocol and network economics, check out the [white paper](https://docs.axone.xyz/docs/whitepaper/abstract).